Kisky3/TOEIC/README.md

 ### Finance & Investment
 1. `bond`: an official paper promising to pay a sum of money to the person who holds it.

+2.`chamber of commerce`: a group of business-men, in a particular town or area, working together for the purpose of improving trade.

+3.`deficit`: the amount by which something less than what is needed.

+4.``: